dmbarbour/wikilon/docs/ABCRT.md

 * numbers other than small integers
 * external resources

 Most tagged objects will require two cells or more.
 But there are a few cases where we can squeeze down to just one cell: reference counting wrappers, and ad-hoc sum types.

 ### Reference Count Wrappers

+Wikilon favors 'move' semantics, with ownership of values.
+This enables many pure functions to be implemented by in-place mutation.
+However, we may benefit from shared structure in specialized cases:

+* Accelerators enable non-destructive access to a value, e.g. we can access the Kth element of a list without dismantling it if we assume a list accelerator.
+Assuming this is our primary means to access the list, we may benefit from copying it logically.

+* With large value stowage, I generally want to assume that copies will be performed in O(1) time after performing `{&stow}` (even if actual stowage is latent).
+Further, I expect to lazily pay the cost of copy (down to the next stowage layer) upon access to the data.
+Consequently `{&stow}` is a truly outstanding fit for the notion of logical copies.

+* With pending parallel or lazy computations, I probably don't want to wait on the result.
+It seems more useful to record an assumption that the result will be copyable, and use a logical copy immediately.

+Blocks or functions might fit some of these use cases.

+A reference count could serve as a basis for logical copies.
+Instead of performing a deep copy, we wrap a reference count around our value, increment it when we copy, decrement it when the value is dropped or actually copied.
+The weakness of reference counts is that parallel observers might both make copies of the same value, even though we could have made just one copy.
+So, we'll probably want to use annotations to guide use of reference counts.

+Stowage is an obvious case.
+Use of a `{&share}` annotation (any time before performing a copy) would allow programmers to control less obvious cases.

 With 4-byte words and a 4GB address space, we have at most 2^30 - 1 references to a refct object.
 This is almost even achievable via compacting vectors.
 But this leaves us the two low bits: one to tag refcts, one to tag delebility.